cosmos/cosmos-sdk/x/staking/spec/01_state.md

 unbonding delegations associated with a given validator that need to be slashed.

-`UnbondingDelegationByUnbondingIndex` is an additional index that enables lookups for unbonding delegations by the unbonding IDs of the containing unbonding delegation entries.
+`UnbondingDelegationByUnbondingId` is an additional index that enables lookups for unbonding delegations by the unbonding IDs of the containing unbonding delegation entries.